Salaah01/django-email-signals/README.md

     name = models.CharField(max_length=200, null=True)
     email = models.CharField(max_length=200)

-    def get_email_signal_emails_1(self):
+    def customer_emails(self):
         """Recipient is the customer."""
         return [self.email]

-    def get_email_signal_emails_2(self):
+    def management_mailing_list(self):
         """Recipient list includes management."""
         return ['manager@somewhere.com', 'supervisor@somewhere.com']
 ```

-Notice that we have two functions, each function starts with "get_email_signal_emails_" and then a positive integer.
-Each of these functions return a mailing list and we can create as many of these as we need (unless you have to need more than 2,147,483,647 mailing lists).
-Later on, when we setup the signals, we will need to enter a positive integer to indicate which mailing list to choose when sending an email.
+We've created two functions called `customer_emails` and `management_mailing_list` which each return a collection of email addresses.
+Later on, when we setup the signals, we will be asked to set the mailing list to use for each signal.
+This is where we would enter our function names ``customer_emails` or `management_mailing_list`.

+This therefore, allows us to set up different mailing lists within our models.
 ## Adding Signals
 Now that the setup is complete, signals can be added via the admin (or by updating the database directly).